harvardinformatics/ATAC-seq/README.md

 ### Output files

 There are three output files from a standard `macs2 callpeak` run.
 For a run with `-n NAME`, the output files are NAME_peaks.xls, NAME_peaks.narrowPeak, and NAME_summits.bed.
-The most useful file is NAME_peaks.narrowPeak, a plain-text BED file that lists the genomic coordinates of each peak called, along with various statistics (fold-change, p- and q-values, etc.).
+The most useful file is NAME_peaks.narrowPeak, a plain-text BED file that lists the genomic coordinates of each peak called, along with various statistics (fold-change, *p*- and *q*-values, etc.).

 ## Next steps <a name="next"></a>